asjoyner/shade/README.md

      * Chunk size
      * Indexed list of chunks
   1. Calculate a SHA-256 hash of the manifest.
-  1. Store the shade.File in 1 or more Drive implementations (just like Chunk, but retrievable separately).
+  1. Store the shade.File in 1 or more Drive implemgntations (just like Chunk, but retrievable separately).

 ## Retrieving a file works much the same, just in reverse:
   1. Download all of the manifest files.
-  1. Find the filename which matches the request.
+  1. Find the filename with the latest ModifiedTime which matches the request.
   1. If necessary, decrypt the chunk(s).

 ## shade/drive Drive interface

 The Drive interface provides a way to store and retrieve two separate buckets of bytes, called Files and Chunks, each identified by their sha256sum.
 It also provides a way to list the sha256sum of all known Files.
+There is also an interface for iteratively listing the sums all the Chunks (potentially a much larger amount of data).

 The interface also provides a bit of metadata about the implementation, such as a name for identifying it, if it stores files persistently and/or remotely, and